 UPDATE: A big thanks to Clinton C. who suggested you get the powder from e-Bay!!!
 Expanding on that idea I placed a bunch of search boxes on the page for other items and other places.
 Just click the SEARCH button below to find powder or anything else you are looking for.
 I would like to get feedback on your experiences with getting powder and powder coating supplies.
 I'll make a list of companies that are good and bad to deal with.

 UPDATE: In my quest to find sources for all things powder (and not cost a ton) I have added this Google suggestion box.
 So far it's not that good as it suggests things that are far from powder coating related.
 Maybe it just needs to sit on the site for a few days before it figures out what to suggest.
 Please contact me if you like or dislike the box.

 UPDATE: The information in this page is dated and some of the links no longer work.
 We recently revamped the enite site and plan to work on our store and DIY sections soon.
-Look for update information towards the end oof 2018.
+Look for update information towards summer 2022.